mike1234-pixel/personal-portfolio/README.md

 It uses the animation libraries framer-motion for page transitions and react-reveal for animations on HTML elements.
 Routing is done using react-router-dom.
 Images are taken from wikimedia commons and pexels.
 Attributions, where necessary to the licence, are given in the files where the images are used.
-The site is designed to be responsive for screen sizes from mobile through to laptops with a 2560px resolution.
+The site is designed to be responsive for screen sizes from mobile through to laptops with a 2560px resolution, as well as tablets.
-Components such as the navigation bar and cards are bootstrapped.
+Components such as the navigation bar and cards are made using Bootstrap components.

 ## Available Scripts